Mide5252/Amazon-Product-Review-Analysis/README.md

 3. Total number of reviews per category
 4. Products with highest average ratings
 5. Average actual price vs discounted price by category
-6. Products with highest number of reviews
+6. Product with highest number of reviews
 7. Number of products with a discount of 50% or more
 8. Distribution of product ratings
 9. Total potential revenue by category